wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 The topic on the left hand side represents the opposing side of the issue focusing on (for a lack of better label) "bathroom safety" by focusing on the "safety" risks to "girls" in "bathrooms" and "locker rooms".
 Obviously, this topic is the focus of Republican defenders of the law.

-Interestingly, note that interwoven within the "bathroom safety" topics are words that emphasize that topic is used to promote a call-to-action for constituents to "share" or "sign" a petition.
+Interestingly, note that interwoven within the "bathroom safety" topics are words that emphasize that topic is used to promote a call-to-action for constituents to "share" or "sign" a petition as compared to the "HB2" topic.

 Topics
 ------------------------